n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 codepoint that is used whenever a sequence needs to be sorted into canonical order.

-Several of the Arabic marks belong to standard combining
+The marks in most scripts belong to the standard combining classes.
+For example:
-classes:

 | Codepoint | Combining class | Glyph                              |
 |:----------|:----------------|:-----------------------------------|